-The way that it works is that once the setting is enabled, every Brick within the survey receives a “Text Fallback” field that is sent instead of the structured content whenever the survey is served on a skill associated with a textual channel or a channel that is not compatible with LivePerson rich content framework.
+When the setting is enabled, every brick within the survey receives a “Text Fallback” field that is sent instead of the structured content whenever the survey is served on a skill associated with a textual channel or a channel that is not compatible with the LivePerson rich content framework.

-To enable the support, head to the survey settings and mark the following checkbox - “Enable survey for channels that are not compatible with LiveEngage rich content”
+To enable this setting, click on "Settings" in the header bar.
+Check the checkbox - “Enable survey for channels that are not compatible with LiveEngage rich content (e.g. SMS).”

-The predefined messaging performance dashboard has been enhanced to include a dedicated “survey data export” sheet containing an in-depth analysis of the new messaging post conversation survey flows.
+The messaging performance dashboard in Report Builder has been enhanced to include a dedicated “survey data export” sheet containing an in-depth analysis of the new messaging post conversation survey flows.
 The flows included in Report Builder are based on the ones configured in the LiveEngage Bot Studio.

 The new sheet contains an additional set of metrics and attributes which support the following analysis: